 After this experience of a lifetime, we moved back to Canada in 1999, and what with having a small child to look after, and being almost completely unemployable in the normal sense after my years of travel and freedom, I decided to start to charge (in a small way) for what I had been supplying free to various organizations for a couple of years - my Web-spertise.

-Th was my very first is website, from back in 1998, and I intend to keep it unchanged for sentimental reasons!
+What you are reading now was actually my very first website, dating from back in 1998, and I intend to keep it unchanged for sentimental reasons!

 Among my own personal (for fun) projects are: